BlockchainCommons/Gordian/README.md

 <img src="https://raw.githubusercontent.com/BlockchainCommons/Gordian/master/Images/torgap.png"  width=30>***Torgaps.***  This is a new methodology for segregating cryptographic services, used when the services must be networked.
 As the name suggests, it places an onion link between the two services, enabling privacy and security while still allowing connectivity.
 Its power can be increased further with quorum computing, which aggregates services across different providers.

 Using functionally partitioned services, linked by airgaps and torgaps, the Gordian architecture creates a powerful and safe new methodology for financial, data, and information operations on the internet.
+It also creates an interoperable market for cooperative competition, where various creators can introduce their own services, improving the overall architecture through their competitive designs and ensuring survivability of the model as a whole.

 ## Overview: Gordian App Map